Awesome Biblical Proof that:

 How should this Torah Directive apply to Messianic followers – if their Messiah did appear 2000 years ago?
 How does it apply to Hebraic Roots Restorers today who are gradually adopting more and more Jewish Torah injunctions?
 Where should they turn for sound and proper Torah interpretation today?
 Does the Messianic New Testament not in fact quote their Messiah’s command and confirmation (almost as a direct reference to Deut.
 17 above) that they should listen to the Jewish Scribes and Pharisees and DO what they say (Matthew 23:2)?

-One of the remarkable features of the Hebraic Restoration Movement is its Return to Torah observance – which is simply another Prophetic fulfilment.
+One of the remarkable features of the Hebraic Restoration Movement is its Return to Torah observance – which is simply another Prophetic fulfillment.
 In fact, they claim that this was one of the main mandates of their Messiah – to return the masses to Torah observance – to reconcile them to the Eternal Covenant.

 To credit any Messiah with the designation of Mechoqeck for this lawless dispensation today, is nothing short of a grave insult against His capability as Law Interpreter.